Tim-SoftSquare/TheChallenge/README.md

 Pull the image from docker hub using the following Docker Pull command: docker pull timbbishop/date-ip

+Within the cloned project directory use the following comand in the terminal:

+npm install

 After cloning The Challenge from this GitHub repo, the only command needed to deploy this microservice to Kubernetes is below: